"I do not trust the cloud with patient data. Our server in the back office is more secure."

 - Major cloud platform breaches at the infrastructure level are extraordinarily rare.
 Most "cloud breaches" are actually breaches of customer applications.

 TMR Take: The question is not "can the cloud be breached?"
 Everything can be breached.
-The question is "who provides better security -- a cloud platform with a dedicated security team, or a dental office with a part-time IT contractor?"
-The answer is not close.
+The question is "who provides stronger security infrastructure -- a cloud platform with a dedicated security team, or a dental office managing security alongside patient care?"
+For most practices, the cloud platform has the advantage.

-The Real Cloud Risks (And How to Mitigate Them)
+The Real Cloud Considerations (And How to Address Them)

 Internet dependency.
 If your internet goes down, you lose access.
-Mitigate with a backup internet connection (cellular hotspot or secondary ISP).
+Address this with a backup internet connection (cellular hotspot or secondary ISP).

 Shared responsibility.
 The platform secures the infrastructure; you are responsible for strong passwords, MFA, user access management, and staff security training.

-What You Should Demand from Any Cloud Vendor
+What You Should Expect from Any Cloud Vendor

 - AES-256 encryption at rest and in transit